rasagy/generative-art-101/README.md

-# Data Art 101
+# Generative Art 101
-Collection of resources, exercises and activities for getting started with Data Art.
-Compiled by @rasagy for a workshop at [NID, Bangalore](http://www.nid.edu/institute/campuses/bengaluru.html) on 22nd Oct, 2016.
+Collection of resources, exercises and activities for getting started with Generative Art.
+Compiled by @rasagy first for a Data Art workshop at [NID, Bangalore](http://www.nid.edu/institute/campuses/bengaluru.html) on 22nd Oct, 2016, that ended up becoming more generative art & P5 than just data art.

 # Topics